 The art of waiting in line

 When the line moves, move with it.
 Not with the hurried shuffle of obligation, but with the deliberate steps of someone with purpose.
-One step closer.
 There is a rhythm to a good line, a pulse that beats.
-Find it.
-Join it.
-Let your body absorb the rhythm
+Find it

 The art of waiting in line